-The switchover function is designed to get maximum efficiency out of the dc-to-dc converter.
+The switchover function is designed to get maximum efficiency out of the DC/DC converter.
 The efficiency for an LDO is very low especially for high input voltages.
-Using the switchover function we tie any rails connected to $V{LDO}$ through a switch directly to $V{OUT}$ .
-Once switchover is complete LDO is turned off which saves power.
-This gives us the maximum efficiency out of the SiC417.
+Using the switchover function we tie any rails connected to $V{LDO}$ through a switch directly to $V{OUT}.$ Once switchover is complete LDO is turned off which saves power.
+This gives us the maximum efficiency out of the SiC403.

-If the LDO output is used to bias the SiC417, then after switchover the $V{OUT}$ self biases the SiC417 and operates in self-powered mode.
+If the LDO output is used to bias the SiC403, then after switchover the $V{OUT}$ self biases the SiC403 and operates in self-powered mode.

-Steps to follow when using the on chip LDO to bias the SiC417:
+Steps to follow when using the on chip LDO to bias the SiC403:

-- Always tie the V5V to VLDO before enabling the LDO - Enable the LDO before enabling the switcher - $\bullet~$ LDO has a current limit of 85 mA at start-up with 12 $\rm V{IN},$ so do not connect any load between $\rm V{LDO}$ and ground - The current limit for the LDO goes up to 200 mA once the VLDO reaches 90 % of its final values and can easily supply the required bias current to the IC.
+- Always tie the VDD to VLDO before enabling the LDO - · Enable the LDO before enabling the switcher - LDO has a current limit of 40 mA at start-up, so do not connect any load between VLDO and ground - The current limit for the LDO goes up to 200 mA once the VLDO reaches 90 % of its final values and can easily supply the required bias current to the IC.